alessandromagrini/feVAR/README.md

 # feVAR
 __Estimation and analysis of fixed effects vector autoregressive models__

-`feVAR` is an R package implementing bias-corrected least squares estimation for fixed effects vector autoregressive models (Dhaene & Jochmans, 2016), together with several post-estimation functionalities.
-Both panel and non-panel data are allowed.
+`feVAR` is an R package implementing the bias-corrected ordinary least squares estimation proposed by Dhaene & Jochmans (2016) and the Expectation-Maximization (EM) algorithm (Dempster et al., 1977) to perform estimation in case of missing values.
+Several numerical and graphical tools to analyse the estimated models are available.
+Both panel, even unbalanced, and non-panel data are allowed.

+Dempster A.P., Laird N.M., Rubin D.B.
+(1977).
+Maximum likelihood from incomplete data via the EM algorithm. _Journal of the Royal Statistical Society_, Series B, 39(1): 1-38.

-G. Dhaene, and K. Jochmans (2016).
+Dhaene G., Jochmans K. (2016).
 Bias-corrected estimation of panel vector autoregressions. _Economics Letters_, 145: 98-103.
 DOI: <a href="https://doi.org/10.1016/j.econlet.2016.06.010">10.1016/j.econlet.2016.06.010</a>

+Holtz-Eakin D., Newey W., Rosen H.S.
+(1988).
+Estimating vector autoregressions with panel data. _Econometrica_, 56(6), 1371-1395.
+DOI: <a href="https://doi.org/10.2307/1913103">10.2307/1913103</a>

 R (The R Project for Statistical Computing) needs to be installed on your system in order to use the `feVAR` package.
 R can be downloaded from https://www.r-project.org/.